ridwanFatur/Face-Detection-Short-Range-Jupyter-Notebook/README.md

 # Face Detection with Media Pipe (TFLite) in Jupyter Notebook

-This project demonstrates how to perform object detection using the **Face Detection Short Range** model from **Media Pipe**, running inside a Jupyter Notebook.
+This project demonstrates how to perform face detection using the **Face Detection Short Range** model from **Media Pipe**, running inside a Jupyter Notebook.
 The model is used in its **TensorFlow Lite (TFLite)** format for lightweight and fast inference.

 ## 🎯 What This Notebook Does

 The notebook walks through the process of:
 - Loading a Face Detection model in TFLite format
 - Reading and preparing an image for inference
-- Running object detection
+- Running face detection
 - Displaying the image with detected faces

 This is intended for basic experimentation and learning.